strongjaw15/employee-tracker/README.md

 🏆 The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
 You might also want to consider adding the following sections.

-## Features

-If your project has a lot of features, list them here.

 ## How to Contribute

-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

 Contributions will be considered case-by-case.
 If one submits a contribution, it will have a comment inculding the identity and credentials of the contributor, and a detailed message explaining the why, what, and how of the contribution.

-## Tests

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.